helenacuesta/DCStoolbox/README.md

 This is the accompanying Python toolbox for the Dagstuhl ChoirSet:

 Sebastian Rosenzweig, Helena Cuesta, Christof Weiß, Frank Scherbaum, Emilia Gómez and Meinard Müller.
 Dagstuhl ChoirSet: A Multitrack Dataset for MIR Research on Choral Singing.
-Transactions of the International Society for Music Information Retrieval, 2020, to appear.
+Transactions of the International Society for Music Information Retrieval (TISMIR), 3(1): 98–110, 2020.

 ## Get started
 1. Download the DCS dataset from [Zenodo](https://doi.org/10.5281/zenodo.3897182)